mendix/docs/content/en/docs/deployment/mendix-cloud-deploy/backups/_index.md

 ## Data Location {#data-location}

-By default, application data, including files and backups, is always replicated to a secondary region, separate from the primary region for security and compliance reasons.
+Application data, including files and backups, is always replicated by default to a secondary region, separate from the primary region, for security and compliance reasons.
 Each individual backup is immutable; in other words, once it has been written to Mendix’s storage location, it can no longer be modified or overwritten.

 Where possible, application data is replicated to a secondary region in the same political region.
-This is not possible in the regions where there is only one region available in the policital region:
+This is not possible in regions where there is only one region available in the political region, which has the following consequences:

 * Application data in the Bahrain region, including backups, is replicated to the Mumbai region
 * Application data in the Cape Town region, including backups, is replicated to the Frankfurt region